 Nathan’s breakout role, however, has been that of Detective Inspector Jack Robinson in the Australian show Miss Fisher’s Murder Mysteries, based on Kerry Greenwood’s well-known novels.
 While this character is comparatively minor in the books, it was conceived from the very planning stages of the TV series as being the romantic male lead against the Indiana Jones / James Bond style female lead, Phryne Fisher (played by the incomparable Essie Davis).
 The combination of Nathan’s matinee-idol-style good looks, unique voice, and nuanced acting ensured that his character drew an immediate global fan following.

-He currently lives outside Melbourne with his long-term partner and their two young sons.
+He currently lives in Adelaide with his long-term partner and their two young sons.